spiraldb/vortex/README.md

 ## Setup

-This repo uses submodules for non rust dependencies.
+This repo uses submodules for non-Rust dependencies (e.g., for the zig fastlanez repo).
 Before building make sure to run

 * `git submodule update --init --recursive`
-* Fetch zig compiler version used by [Fastlanez](https://github.com/fulcrum-so/fastlanez/)
+* `./zigup` (this will install the zig version required by fastlanez)

 ## License